A Brief History

 Then there was the Duke University lacrosse (2006) team accused of raping a stripper, with the lives of the young men almost ruined by the outraged media furor against them.
 No apologies from the media later when the Duke men were exonerated.
 (Of course.)
 Even the team coach lost his job for supporting his players!
 School officials that immediately assumed the men were guilty and sold the team down the river have never acknowledged their failure to respect due process, even though they ruined the college careers of these fine young men.
 Nancy Grace, television legal commentator was particularly inflammatory about the case, condemning the men, and she should know better, having been a prosecutor herself.
 Upon the determination that the men were innocent, Grace took time off from TV and avoided being humiliated for her wrongful invective.
 Compounding the problem with the false report by the alleged rape victim, the prosecutor in the case had exculpatory information and kept it from the defense, instead, making a serious effort to convict innocent men!
 In fact, prosecutor Mike Nifong was disbarred for his wrongful persecution/prosecution of the lacrosse players.
 False police reports can have serious, even deadly after effects, potentially ruining lives and often without commensurate ramifications for the person leveling the false claims.
 In this case, the false accuser, Crystal Mangum, not only was not charged with a crime, she graduated from North Carolina State University with a degree in Police Psychology 2 years later!!!
 Not bizarre enough?
 In 2013 Crystal Mangum was sentenced to 14-18 years in prison for a Second Degree Murder conviction after stabbing her boyfriend to death.

-Questions for Students (and others): Do you have any personal experience or knowledge of someone filing a false police report?
+Question for students (and subscribers): Do you have any personal experience or knowledge of someone filing a false police report?
 Should people found to have falsely accused someone of a crime be charged with a crime punishable by at least the punishment of the alleged crime?
 Should people that file unfounded reports against the police be charged with a crime?
+Please let us know in the comments section below this article.

 Your readership is much appreciated!